 What is OxyWhey Used For?

 OxyWhey is particularly useful for active individuals trying to lose weight on a calorie-controlled diet.
-Maintaining protein intake while reducing calories from carbohydrate is an effective way to preserve muscle while attempting to lose weight.
+Maintaining protein intake while reducing calories from carbohydrates is an effective way to preserve muscle while attempting to lose weight.

 OxyWhey is also an excellent everyday protein supplement for the average individual who might simply be looking for a change.
 One of its best assets is its rich creamy taste and texture.
-And with its mix of dairy proteins, OxyWhey offers quick acting whey for recovery together with slower absorbing casein to fuel muscle over several hours.
+And with its mix of dairy proteins, OxyWhey offers quick-acting whey for recovery together with slower absorbing casein to fuel muscle over several hours.